zvi-code/z-valkey-search/README.md

-# ValkeySearch
+# valkey-search

-**ValkeySearch** (BSD-3-Clause), provided as a Valkey module, is a high-performance Vector Similarity Search engine optimized for AI-driven workloads.
+**valkey-search** (BSD-3-Clause), provided as a Valkey module, is a high-performance Vector Similarity Search engine optimized for AI-driven workloads.
 It delivers single-digit millisecond latency and high QPS, capable of handling billions of vectors with over 99% recall.

-ValkeySearch allows users to create indexes and perform similarity searches, incorporating complex filters.
+valkey-search allows users to create indexes and perform similarity searches, incorporating complex filters.
 It supports Approximate Nearest Neighbor (ANN) search with HNSW and exact matching using K-Nearest Neighbors (KNN).
 Users can index data using either **Valkey Hash** or **[Valkey-JSON](https://github.com/valkey-io/valkey-json)** data types.

-While ValkeySearch currently focuses on Vector Search, its goal is to extend Valkey into a full-fledged search engine, supporting Full Text Search and additional indexing options.
+While valkey-search currently focuses on Vector Search, its goal is to extend Valkey into a full-fledged search engine, supporting Full Text Search and additional indexing options.

 ## Supported Commands